ashmitha15/Face-Recognition--API/README.md

-# Face-Recognition--API
+# Face-Recognition-Api

-A face recognition app to detect the face from the image you upload.
-Backend code.
+A face recognition app (has code of the backend)